osu-eesc/cms-docs/user-guide/docs/using-site.md

 *Content browser.*

-You can search for existing content by title, content type, group, topic, and/or author.
+You can search for existing content by topic, region, seasonality, keyword, content type, group, and/or title.
 When you find the content you want to use, click the checkbox next to it.
 Then click the “Finish” button at the bottom of the window.
 Save the page for the selection to take effect.

 #### Page Sections